-The Pioneer Christian Hospital is a 60-bed general mission hospital located in Impfondo (pop.
-90,000), capital of the Likouala Region (pop.
+HELP is a 65-bed general mission hospital located in Impfondo (pop.
+90,000), capital of the Department of the Likouala (pop.
 303,000).
 The hospital's 38 buildings are situated on a 17-acre campus, on the northern edge of town.
 Services include: Laboratory, Imaging, Pharmacy, Chaplaincy, Emergency, Maternity, Pediatrics, Internal Medicine, Surgery, and Outpatient Consultation.
-We also have programs for HIV/AIDS/TB Treatment and Prevention, Community Medicine, a Reading Room, Nurses' Training, and Christian Radio Station.
+The hospital also has programs for HIV/AIDS/TB, Community Medicine, Malnutrition, a Reading Room, Nurses' Training, and Radio Sango Kitoko.